paquino11/Masters-v3/Masters-v2/Fabric/fabric-network-cc/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 It's useful to have two terminal windows open, one for starting the Fabric Network, and a second for monitoring all the docker containers.

-In your 'monitoring' window, run this to watch all activity from the all the docker containers on the `fabric_test` network; this will monitor all the docker containers that are added to the `fabric-test` network.
+In your 'monitoring' window, run this to watch all activity from the all the docker containers on the `docker_default` network; this will monitor all the docker containers that are added to the `fabric-test` network.
 The network is usually created by the `./network.sh up` command, so remember to delay running this until at least the network is created.
 It is possible to precreate the network with `docker network create fabric-test` if you wish.

 ```bash
 # from the fabric-samples repo